Cabinet Refacing In Woodbury

-We are often asked about the difference between cabinet refacing and cabinet refinishing.
-Unfortunately, many homeowners are tricked into thinking they need brand-new cabinets even though they really don’t.
-At St. Croix Cabinet Solutions, we will walk you through the different options that are available and point out which make the most sense for your budget.
+There are many things to consider when starting a home remodel.
+At St. Croix Cabinet Solutions, we will walk you through all the different options that are available and help you make the best decision for your space and budget.

 Cabinet refacing is all about removing the existing doors, drawer faces, or complete drawers and installing new ones.
 If you’re ready for a different style and/or color, then this could be the ideal route to take.
 Our team at St. Croix is more than happy to answer any questions you may have about cabinet refacing.